apostrophecms/uploadfs/README.md

 ### CHANGES IN 1.3.0

-* The default `imagemagick` image conversion backend now optionally uses `gifsicle` to convert animated GIFs.
+* The `imagemagick` image conversion backend now optionally uses `gifsicle` to convert animated GIFs.
 Turn on this behavior with the `gifsicle: true` option.
 There are tradeoffs: `gifsicle` is much faster and uses much less RAM, but seems to produce slightly lower quality results.
 On a very large animation though, you're almost certain to run out of RAM with `imagemagick`.
 Of course you must install `gifsicle` to take advantage of this.

 ### CHANGES IN 1.2.2